Turkey never tasted so good.

 The base of any legit gumbo is the roux, which should cook until it is a deep brown color.
 Roux is a 1:1 combination of flour and fat — in this case, a neutral vegetable oil.
-The two are whisked and cooked together in a pot until toasted as desired.
+The two ingredients are whisked and cooked together in a pot until toasted as desired.
 Liquid then gets added slowly to form a thickened sauce or soup.

 Roux serves a couple important functions.
 First, as stated above, the flour in the roux helps thicken the overall gumbo.
 Because the flour has been cooked, it will not taste dry or starchy.

 Second, roux adds flavor.
 Gumbo roux is cooked to a smooth, deep chestnut brown.
 In addition to the smoky aroma, the roux also deepens the flavor and color of the gumbo.

 Advice on making a good, authentic gumbo roux:

 - Stir, stir, stir.
 Things can go from brown to burnt pretty quickly, so babysit that roux.
 You are going for a nice chestnut color.
 Just keep stirring.

 - Both the color and textures evolve.
 This is normal.
 You can see below, the roux will go from thin to thick to thin again.
 The far right is your ideal color.

 - Oil, not butter.
 Because gumbo roux needs to get so dark, the recipe needs oil and not butter.
 The dairy solids in butter will burn.
 Other roux, like for a béchamel or white sauce, call for butter because they are only very lightly toasted in color.

 How to make gumbo more flavorful: Layer the ingredients over time